To revert migration of VMkernel interfaces to a VSS or VDS switch, ensure that a port group exists on the ESXi host.

 - Test connectivity to vmnic0 and vmk0 from the NSX Manager.

-- Alternatively, in the vCenter Server, verify the VMkernel adapter is associated with the VSS switch.
+- Alternatively, in the vCenter Server, verify the VMkernel adapter is associated with the VSS or VDS switch.

 VMkernel interfaces and their corresponding physical adapters are migrated to N-VDS.